YassineIGUIDRE/Muslim-Salat/README.md

 # Muslim Salat

-Welcome to Muslim Salat, a simple web project to get prayer times with APIs using JavaScript.
+Welcome to Muslim Salat, a simple web application to get prayer times by APIs and built with {HTML, CSS, Bootstrap, JavaScript}.

 # APIs uses